snorkelingcode/Bone-Locker/README.md

 **Method 1: Double-click `start.bat`**
 - This will automatically start the server and open your browser

-**Method 2: Manual start**
-1. Open command prompt in this folder
-2. Run: `python server.py`
-3. Open http://localhost:8000 in your browser

 ## Features

 - **FBX File Loading**: Upload and view FBX files with skeletal animations